jojangandha-saha/Namaste-React-Webseries/README.md

 - Read data using selector
 - Build cart functionality
 - we can also have separate folder structure for redux also

+# Types of testing for developers

+(major first two tests)

+- Unit testing (test react components in isolation)
+- Integration testing (testing using code)
+- End to end testing( testing starting from user landing on to page till user gets out of app, checking user flow of application)